ResearchKit/ResearchKit/docs-standalone/dependency-management.md

 Dependency Management
 ===========

-The ResearchKit framework can also be added to your app using CocoaPods or Carthage.
+The ResearchKit framework can also be added to your app using CocoaPods.

 Prerequisites
 ------------